ochocinco0601/Bus_olly/BOS-Why_This_System_Matters.md

 Every entry in this file reflects an effort to teach ownership, relevance, and responsibility — not only for BOS today, but for the design of future systems tomorrow.

+>⚡ Note: While this file begins with the Business Observability System (BOS) context, the insights and principles captured here are intended to evolve into a reusable foundation for future systems, frameworks, and initiatives beyond BOS.

 ---

 # 1. Introduction: Why BOS is Special